joenurul/seve-scripts.2/README.md

-# VPS SCRIPT INSTALLER BY SEVE
+# VPS SCRIPT INSTALLER

-Created by SEVE SCRIPTS
+Created By Seve

+Partner with ATSL

 # How To Install